PhilT95/athenlyx/docs/blue/tools-network/zeek.md

 Zeek has to primary layers:

-1. **Event Engine**: This layer is where the packets are proccessed.
+1. **Event Engine**: This layer is where the packets are processed.
 It is called the event core and is responsible for describing the event without focusing on the event details.
-It devides the packatges into parts souch as
+It divides the packages into parts such as
    - Source & Destination address
    - protocol identification
    - session analysis